liyc5929/neuroseqbench/experiments/neuromorphic_sequential_arena/README.md

     ```
     - **Preprocessing:**

-      Our dataloader will automatically handle preprocessing and automatically convert it into the required `.npy` format:
+      Our dataloader will automatically handle preprocessing and convert it into the required `.npy` format:
       ```sh
       python main_HAR.py --data_path data
       ```